godotengine/godot-docs/tutorials/engine/project_organization.rst

 Organization
 ------------

-Other game engines often work by having an asset database, were you can browse images, models, sounds, etc. Godot is more scene-based in nature so most of the time the assets are bundled inside the scenes or just exist as files but are referenced from scenes.
+Other game engines often work by having an asset database, where you can browse images, models, sounds, etc. Godot is more scene-based in nature so most of the time the assets are bundled inside the scenes or just exist as files but are referenced from scenes.